ElisabettaCarrara/elica-bootstrap/README.md

 = Is the theme translation-ready? = Yes.
 A .pot file is included for easy translation.

 == Changelog ==

+= 1.3 =
+Add footer logo upload control (displays in the footer, if not set defaults to site logo; in case site logo is not set displays site name text link)
+Collated style.css with css/style.css
+Improved footer styles

 = 1.2 =
 Corrected issues with Header Image and Header Background